-What is a Hellbender?
+What is a hellbender?

 The hellbender (Cryptobranchus alleganiensis) is one of the largest salamanders in the western hemisphere.
-It inhabits the larger streams of the Mississippi River drainage in the western part of North Carolina.
+It lives in larger streams of the Mississippi River drainage in the western part of North Carolina.
 The subspecies found in our state ranges from southern and western New York south to northern Georgia, Alabama, Mississippi and west to Missouri and southeastern Kansas.
 It is almost always found in clear, fast flowing rivers and large streams with rocky bottoms.

-Hellbenders can grow to a length of 29 inches but typical ranges for the subspecies is 11″-20.”
-The hellbender has a flattened head that bears small, lidless eyes.
-Each side of the body has a wrinkled, fleshy fold of skin.
-Their limbs are short and stout with four fingers and five toes.
-Their color is usually gray, but may vary from yellowish brown to almost black and may feature dark or light spots.
-Their underside is lighter and without mottling.
+Hellbenders can grow to a length of 29 inches, but the typical size for the subspecies is 11to 20 inches.
+Its flattened head has small, lidless eyes, and each side of the body has a wrinkled, fleshy fold of skin.
+Limbs are short and stout with four fingers and five toes.
+Color is usually gray, but may vary from yellowish brown to almost black, and sometimes feature dark or light spots.
+The underside is lighter and without mottling.

-Hellbenders are a long-lived species; in captivity, they have survived for more than 50 years.
+Hellbenders are a long-lived species.
+In captivity they have survived for more than 50 years.
 In the wild, however, they are extremely sensitive to changes in water quality and cannot survive in polluted waters, a condition that has caused a decline in their numbers over recent years.